lbacigal/startup/conflictTest.md

-bruh idk what the frick I'm doing lol
+bruh idk what the frick I'm doing lol; I just edited this line